morisawausa/ProofingTool/README.md

       "bottom": 50
     },
     /**
-     * These are padding values (also in pixels) to put in between lines and
+     * These are gaps (also in pixels) to put in between lines and
      * blocks.
 A line is a single line of glyphs running the length of the page.
      * a block is one contiguous block of glyphs.
 In waterfall mode, a block is
      * one line of glyphs across each style that you're rendering.
 In paragraph
      * mode, a block is one entire run of glyphs – paragraph – in a single
      * style.
-Line padding is added between each line, block padding is added
+Line gap is added between each line, block gap is added
      * after each block.
      */
-    "padding": {
+    "gaps": {
       "block": 20,
       "line": 30
     },
     /**
-     * This is the rendermode: either "waterfall" or "paragraphs" */
+     * This is the rendermode: either "waterfall" or "paragraph" */
     "mode": "waterfall"
   },